podium/redis_mutex/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+[From Hex](https://hex.pm/docs/publish), the package can be installed as:

 1. Add `redis_mutex` to your list of dependencies in `mix.exs`: